RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 ### Wrapping up

 When wrapping up the chat, compliment the member in a specific and factual way that relates to the chat you've just had.
+For example:

-Listener: I've been impressed by how honest you've been with me about your feelings of despair.
+|Listener:|I've been impressed by how honest you've been with me about your feelings of despair.
+{:.chat}

+Or:

-Listener: You've been able to describe your anxieties in amazing detail that shows what a thoughtful and articulate person you are.
+|Listener:|You've been able to describe your anxieties in amazing detail that shows what a thoughtful and articulate person you are.
+{:.chat}

 For problems the member has a complainer or customer relationship to, suggest a homework task based on the things you have been chatting about, but for problems that the member has a visitor relationship to, don't suggest a task.